peterkuma/ds-format/docs/master/Python_API/functions.md

 Options:

+- *recursive*: If true, read the directory recursively (`bool`).
+Otherwise only files in the top-level directory are read.
 - *variables*: Variable names to read (`str` or `list` of `str`) or `None` to read all variables.
 - *merge*: Dimension name to merge datasets by (`str`) or `None`.
 - *warnings*: A list to be populated with warnings (`list`).